 Almost everyone is familiar with the classic way to drink this beverage.
 Besides the drink itself, all you need is salt and a lemon wedge.
 The salt is placed between the thumb and forefinger of the left hand.
 Lick it straight from the hand, take a gulp of the drink and eat it with a lemon (ideally lime).
 The glass needs to be drunk in one gulp.

 For those who find this method too strong, a sweeter version also exists.
-The lime is replaced with sweet orange, while the salt with cinnamon powder.
+The lime is replaced with sweet orange, while the salt is with cinnamon powder.
 The technique is the same: lick the cinnamon, wash it down with tequila, and eat an orange slice.
 Click this link to discover more about different drinking techniques.
 This way of serving the drink is very popular in Germany.

 Different Types of Tequila